Liyourong/Real-Time-Object-Detection-Service-Based-on-Mask-R-CNN/README.md

 These research initiatives enabled Will(Liyourong) to be appointed as the research lead of this research team.

 For the source code of the project, please refer to the ji_model_23.py in the same directory.
+A considerable amount of code is hidden for academic integrity purposes.

 ### Abstract
 With the development of technology, object detection, and segmentation have turned from outlines on paper to pragmatic applications like Automated vehicles (AVs) and have recently become a popular subject in both research and industry domains, implying the societal and industrial revolution.
 Pedestrian safety is one of the prime targets of advanced driver assistance systems.
 This project delves into the depth of the existing object detection industry, adding object segregation to build a Deep-Learning model based on the R-CNN method to detect various classes of objects, classify them, and bind each entity with a rectangle boundary.
 The team has built a Mask R-CNN model that has accuracy as high as 99% and can detect pedestrians and localize them using a bounding box.
 The report below illustrates what the team has done so far, gives practical step-by-step instructions for any colleague to review, qualitative and quantitative results, and possible further developments upon that as well as Ethical Considerations.